 In honor of Cinco de Mayo, we’ve rounded up some fascinating facts about Mexico’s native dog breeds: the Xoloitzcuintli and the Chihuahua.
 While only a minor holiday in Mexico, Cinco de Mayo has become a big deal in the United States.
-This popular observance is thanks in part to Mexican-American activists in the 1960s, who saw it as a chance to celebrate the Central American country’s heritage and culture.
-We think it’s only fitting to shine a spotlight on two unique breeds that hail from the Latin nation.
+This popular observance is thanks in part to Mexican-American activists in the 1960s, who saw it as a chance to celebrate the country’s heritage and culture.
+We think it’s only fitting to shine a spotlight on two unique breeds that hail from Mexico.

 1. The Xoloitzcuintli’s name comes from Xoloti, an Aztec god, and “itzcuintli,” the Aztec word for dog.
 It’s pronounced “show-low-eats-QUEENT-lee.”